Locations we serve

 • There is no reason to refuse registration because of character reasons

-• It is confirmed that all relevant adoption laws have been complied with, including the laws of the country where the adoption occured, the country of origin of the child, and the country that the adoptive parents are habitually resident
+• It is confirmed that all relevant adoption laws have been complied with, including the laws of the country where the adoption occurred, the country of origin of the child, and the country that the adoptive parents are habitually resident

 • It is proved that the adoption is not one of convenience purely to allow the childs to enter the UK